Last updated on 19th August 2019

 I’m ill and have missed compulsory classes or deadlines, what should I do?

 If you’re ill and miss compulsory lectures or practicals you need to inform the Assistant Senior Tutor.
 You can complete a self-certification of illness form stating when you were ill.
 You can do this either while you’re ill or as soon after you have recovered as you can.
 You can self-certify twice a term for up to 5 consecutive days at a time.
 If you have a disability/illness which may require you to take extra time out, speak to the Assistant Senior Tutor about getting in contact with the University Disability Service.
 You can email firstname.lastname@example.org at any time for advice or help.

 Recycling and the environment

 Where can I recycle in college?

-Your room should have a blue bag for recylable materials.
-These bags should be filled and then emptied at your nearest recycling point.
 There are recycling points in Cruddas garden, Cranmer garden, 23 North Bailey garden and at the back of 28 North Bailey.
-If you have no blue bag in your room, contact Sue Hobson.
+If you would like to request a blue recycling bag for your room, contact Sue Hobson at email@example.com

 What can I recycle?

 Glass, paper, cardboard, plastic bottles and cans can all be recycled as long as they are reasonably clean (i.e. have been rinsed out).
 Things which are commonly put into the boxes and cannot be recycled are: tetrapaks (juice cartons), straws, plastic carrier bags and jiffy bags (envelopes with plastic).